victoraysev/ChessCommentator/ChessCommentatorJavaSource/README.md

 # Chess Commentator Java Source

 This directory contains the Java source code for the backend of the Chess Commentator application.
-The backend is a Spring Boot application that fetches popular chess games and their commentaries.
+The backend is a Spring Boot application that fetches pre-saved chess games and their commentaries.
 It is deployed on AWS Lambda and uses API Gateway and DynamoDB to get the data.

 ## Table of Contents